by Alexandra Osadkova23 January '20

 First and foremost, printmaking is an art.
 For this reason, original prints have been known to sell for over a million USD at auctions.
 Just recently, an etching by Pablo Picasso, La Minotauromachie, sold for a record-breaking $1.98 million.
 Of course, not all types of prints reach into the economic stratosphere in this way.
 As we will see, collecting prints can be a pragmatically inexpensive way to develop a respectable art collection.
-What’s essential is to know what to look for.
+What is essential is to know what to look for.

 These colors, when mixed, can produce millions of different colors.
 They have a color range than is much larger than your average large format printer.

-Fine art printing is the term often used to refer to professional photographs being printed on very high-quality paper.
+Fine printing is the term often used to refer to professional photographs being printed on very high-quality paper.
 This designation, which is by no means a label, meets specific quality criteria, about the paper in particular, which are sought after by many photographers and printers.

-The difference between regular photo paper and fine art paper lies in the composition of the paper itself.
-Natural fibers (usually cotton or alpha-cellulose) must be included within the structure of fine art paper.
+The difference between regular photo paper and fine paper lies in the composition of the paper itself.
+Natural fibers (usually cotton or alpha-cellulose) must be included within the structure of paper.
 The paper is not artificially bleached with chlorine, thus ensuring that the photos stand the test of time.
-A significant asset in the sphere of art photography!

-Normal photo paper meets the needs of customers who use them to view on an occasional basis, whereas fine art paper ensures the best light and provides excellent performance when exhibiting and are made to last.
-Because fine art paper is intended for the printing of high-quality photographs, its quality must be ideally suited to receiving inks and pigments.
+A significant asset in the sphere of photography!
+Standard photo paper meets the needs of customers who use them to view on an occasional basis.
+In contrast, fine art paper ensures the best light and provides excellent performance when exhibiting and are made to last.
+Because fine paper is intended for the printing of high-quality photographs, its quality must be ideally suited to receiving inks and pigments.
 The composition of the surface layer must allow the ink to adhere well over time while offering a neutral pH to ensure that the paper also stands the test of time.

 Lastly, a fine art paper will allow you to emphasize the composition of the image while providing the ideal support for intense colors and marked contrasts, while also enabling a wide range of grey tones.